 Cats sleep a lot and have a knack for finding cozy spots to take quick naps.
 Whether it’s on their back, stomach, or side, fluffy balls prefer places that are comfortable, sheltered from drafts, and easy to get in and out of.
 The location of their chosen nap spot is also important.
 It’s typically within the core of their territory but not right in the middle of the action, allowing them to observe the world sleepily from their vantage point.

 How many hours a day do cats sleep?

 A house cat spends approximately 18 hours a day sleeping and napping.
 Cats that roam outside require around 14 hours of sleep to replenish their energy and stay active.
 There are different stages of sleep for cats, including deep sleep and REM cycles.

 Cats enter deep sleep when they feel secure and don’t need to be alert to their surroundings.
 However, even during a nap, a fluffy ball can quickly wake up if it hears strange sounds.
 Kittens have the ability to fall asleep rapidly, even in the midst of play, which can catch other participants by surprise.

-Just like the rest of us, our four-legged friends do not like when someone wakes them out of their sleep.
-If a cat does not have the conditions to nap peacefully, it will quickly become nervous, untouchable and a quite moody animal.
+Just like us, our four-legged friends don’t appreciate being woken up from their sleep.
+If a cat doesn’t have the right conditions to nap peacefully, it can quickly become agitated, unapproachable, and quite moody.